yugabyte/yugabyte-db/docs/content/preview/api/ysql/cursors.md

 - It is defined by its name, its _subquery_ and some other boolean attributes.
 - Its name and its other attributes are listed in the _pg_cursors_ catalog view.
 - It lets you fetch consecutive rows, either one at a time, or in batches whose size you choose, from the result set that its _subquery_ defines.
-- It supports the _move_ SQL statement, and the same-spelled PL/pgSQL statement, to let you specify any row, by its position, within the result set as the current row\*.
+- It supports the _move_ SQL statement, and the same-spelled PL/pgSQL statement, to let you specify any row, by its position, within the result set as the current row.\*
 - It supports the _fetch_ SQL statement, and the same-spelled PL/pgSQL statement, that, in one variant, lets you fetch the row at the current position or a row at any other position relative to the current position (_either_ ahead of it _or_ behind\* it).
 - It supports another variant of the _fetch_ statement (but here only in SQL) that lets you fetch  a specified number of rows _either_ forward from and including the row immediately after the current position _or_ backward\* from and including the row immediately before the current position.